-The Ontario Court recently granted, in a case called Jane Doe 464533 (the Plaintiff’s name cannot be disclosed), damages and costs totaling $141,000, plus an order for the offending Defendant to destroy any video or images he retains of the Plaintiff and prohibiting him from sharing any intimate images of her.
+Not long ago the Ontario Court granted, in a case called Jane Doe 464533 (the Plaintiff’s name cannot be disclosed), damages and costs totaling $141,000, plus an order for the offending Defendant to destroy any video or images he retains of the Plaintiff and prohibiting him from sharing any intimate images of her.
 He was also ordered not to communicate with the Plaintiff or any of her family.

 The Plaintiff was a young woman in her late teens.
 Due to pressure from her ex-boyfriend, she agreed to share with him a sexually explicit video of herself.
 He promised he would not share it with anyone else.
 However, he subsequently posted the intimate video of her on a pornography Web site without her knowledge or consent.
 The police refused to criminally pursue the matter.

 The Plaintiff eventually sued him for breach of her privacy and, specifically, for his public disclosure of embarrassing private information about her, after attempting to settle the matter with lawyers involved.
 The Defendant boyfriend did not ultimately defend the lawsuit, so the Court decided the case and awarded damages to the Plaintiff without a challenge to the Plaintiff’s claim.
 However, the Court reviewed the law and provided a well-reasoned, thorough decision, even though the Defendant did not defend the claim.
 The case is subject to a publication ban of the name of the Plaintiff.

 The Plaintiff relied on fairly recent, emerging cases in Ontario recognizing an expanding ability for a person to sue another directly for breach of privacy, or for “intrusion upon seclusion”.